gregtyler/gregtyler-pichon/christmas-2016/20161201-only-fools-and-horses.md

 _Only Fools and Horses_ was my first pick for a Christmas TV special because of how many Christmas specials they did.
 Between 1991 and 2003, the show put out nothing _but_ Christmas specials. "[Christmas Crackers][wiki]" was their first, and the most Christmassy special I could find.

-Christmas Crackers is a bit of a weird episode of television.
+"Christmas Crackers" is a bit of a weird episode of television.
 The first half of it follows Del Boy and Rodney's Christmas dinner, thanklessly prepared by Grandad.
 After that (expectedly) goes rather badly, and Grandad decides to head off to the Old Folk's Christmas Party, the brothers decide to head out themselves.

 The first half is full of class Christmassy tropes.
 They have a big Christmas spread with all the trimmings (though not all in the right place).
 The flat is decorated with tree and tinsel.
 Everyone's wearing those paper crowns.
 They even catch The Sound of Music on the television.